simonlabcode/bam2bakR/README.md

 ## Questions?
-If you have any questions or run into any problems, feel free to reach out to me (Isaac Vock) at isaac.vock@gmail.com
+If you have any questions or run into any problems, feel free to reach out to me (Isaac Vock) at isaac.vock@gmail.com, or to post them to Issues.